Snow piles up in North Dakota as region’s first major snowstorm of the season moves eastward

 Below-normal cold temperatures are forecast to follow, as low as single digits and possibly even below zero in low-lying areas, Johnson said.
 The snowpack will enhance the cold temperatures, he said.

-Snow continued falling in Montana on Thursday, with the storm leaving 19 inches (49 centimeters) on the west side of Helena since late Tuesday.
-Another 17 inches (43 centimeters) had fallen by Thursday morning at a backcountry weather station near the borders of Montana, Idaho and Wyoming, the National Weather Service reported.
-The storm continued moving east, bringing at least a foot of snow to some areas in central Montana.

-Schools in western and central North Dakota closed, canceled activities, opened late or held classes virtually, Bismarck station KFYR-TV reported.

-In south-central North Dakota, Mandan-area farmer and rancher Stephanie Hatzenbuhler’s family prepared for the storm in recent days, rounding up their cattle to keep closer to home, fixing fences, bringing in farm equipment and eyeing their snow removal equipment.
+In south-central North Dakota, Mandan-area farmer and rancher Stephanie Hatzenbuhler’s family has been preparing for the storm for days, rounding up their cattle to keep closer to home, fixing fence, bringing in farm equipment, and eyeing their snow removal equipment.

 The family still has corn to harvest, “but hopefully it doesn’t snow too much and it gets nicer out again to where we can get back at that job,” Hatzenbuhler said.

-Most of the state was under a travel alert Thursday, meaning drivers may still travel in the area but should be aware of the wintry conditions that could make traveling difficult.
+About half of the state was under a travel alert Thursday morning, meaning drivers may still travel in the area but should be aware of the wintry conditions that could make traveling difficult.

 The state issued a no-travel advisory Wednesday afternoon for highways in several North Dakota counties but those warnings have been lifted.
-A roughly 30-mile (50-kilometer) stretch of U.S. Highway 85, a major route through North Dakota’s oil field in the western part of the state, was closed for more than 12 hours Wednesday evening into Thursday morning.
+A roughly 30-mile (48-kilometer) stretch of U.S. Highway 85, a major route through North Dakota’s oil field in the western part of the state, was closed for more than 12 hours Wednesday evening to Thursday morning.

-Associated Press writer Amy Beth Hanson in Helena, Montana, contributed to this report.